-RTLB contribute to the Ministry’s vision that every New Zealander:
+RTLB contribute to the Ministry’s vision that every New Zealander is:

-- is strong in their national and cultural identity
+- strong in their national and cultural identity

-- aspires for themselves and their children to achieve more
+- aspiring for themselves and their children to achieve more

-- has the choice and opportunity to be the best they can be
+- provided the choice and opportunity to be the best they can be

-- is an active participant and citizen in creating a strong civil society
+- an active participant and citizen in creating a strong civil society

-- is productive, valued and competitive in the world.
+- productive, valued and competitive in the world.

 The Action Plan for Pacific Education 2020-2030 maps the Government’s commitment to transforming outcomes for Pacific learners and families and signals how early learning services, schools and tertiary providers can achieve change for Pacific learners and their families.

-- partner with families to design education opportunities together with teachers, leaders and educational professionals so aspirations for learning and employment can be met; and
+- partner with families to design education opportunities together with teachers, leaders, and educational professionals so aspirations for learning and employment can be met

 The New Zealand Curriculum sets out a vision for all of our young people to become confident, connected, actively involved lifelong learners.